 Council and working group members shall serve without pay.
-Each member may receive council meeting travel expenses, including per Diem in lieu of subsistence (in accordance with 5 U.S.C. §§ 5702-5703).
+In accordance with 5 U.S.C. §§ 5702-5703, council and working group members may receive travel expenses (including per diem in lieu of subsistence) for travel to and from official council-related meetings.
 Reimbursement is at the discretion of the sanctuary superintendent and dependent upon budgetary considerations and constraints.
 Travel expenses for government members of the council may be provided by their own agencies.

-ONMS may make available such staff, information, administrative services, or assistance as the sanctuary superintendent determines are reasonably required to enable the council and its subcommittees and working groups to carry out their functions.
+ONMS may make available such staff, information, administrative services, or assistance as the sanctuary superintendent determines are reasonably required to enable the council and its subcommittees/working groups to carry out their functions.